 He spent the next four years at TradeKey.
 During that time he learned a lot about SEO, social media, and content marketing.
 He also learned how to put all those pieces together to turn them into a legitimate business.
 Eventually, he felt he had sufficient skills to explore potential opportunities on his own.

 He then left TradeKey to pursue his entrepreneurial ambitions and started three different businesses at the same time: an outsourcing company, a web design agency, and a freelance writing business.
 On top of that, he also started a few blogs just to see whether he could rank them in Google and make some money.
-All three of his businesses were generating revenue, but by the time he realized that he had spread himself too thinly, he couldn’t keep up with the demands of running all these companies and had to shut them down.
+All three of his businesses were generating revenue, but by the time he realized that he had spread himself too thin, he couldn’t keep up with the demands of running all these companies and had to shut them down.

 “When I look back at all those projects, I realize that I was just looking to make a quick buck with all of them.
 I did not have a solid plan.
 I mean, yes, I had a vague idea about the business model, but I never wrote anything down.
 That never allowed me to focus on one project.
 My mind was always running between different projects without giving the necessary time and attention to any one of them.